samantoz/samantoz.github.io/_pages/.ipynb_checkpoints/about-checkpoint.md

 ---
 permalink: /
-title: "Portfolio of a Data Architect and Cloud Data Engineer"
+title: "Portfolio of a Data Architect/Cloud Data Engineer"
 excerpt: "About me"
 author_profile: true
 redirect_from: